okta/okta-auth-js/README.md

   })
 ```

-### `revokeAccessToken(accessToken?)`
+### `revokeAccessToken(accessToken)`

 Revokes the access token for this application so it can no longer be used to authenticate API requests.
+The `accessToken` parameter is optional.
 By default, `revokeAccessToken` will look for a token object named `accessToken` within the `TokenManager`.
 If you have stored the access token object in a different location, you should retrieve it first and then pass it here.
 Returns a promise that resolves when the operation has completed.
 This method will succeed even if the access token has already been revoked or removed.

 ### `forgotPassword(options)`